Arg0naut18/Vivid/plan.md

     *   **`src/services/room_manager.py`**:
         *   Manages the state of active rooms in-memory (`rooms` dict).
         *   Uses `asynccontextmanager` to handle the WebSocket connection lifecycle (auto-cleanup on disconnect).
-        *   Broadcasts signaling messages (SDP, ICE, User Left) to the *other* peer in the room.
+        *   Broadcasts signaling messages (SDP, ICE, User Left, Chat) to the *other* peer in the room.
     *   **`src/auth/security.py`**:
         *   **JWT**: Generates signed tokens with `python-jose`.
 Default expiry is 30 minutes.
         *   **Hashing**: Uses `bcrypt` to securely hash room passwords.